3h-coder/color-conquerer/README.md

 # How to play

-Go to the official website at (insert-website-here).
+Go to the official website at [colorconquerer.com](https://colorconquerer.com).
 Press the Play button and wait for opponent (or open up an incognito tab to play against yourself).

 ![image](https://i.imgur.com/spMHIx4.png)